-With a land area of fewer than 10sq miles, the city is made up of densely populated neighborhoods with a lot of cultural diversity.
+With a land area of fewer than 10 square miles, the city is made up of densely populated neighborhoods with a lot of cultural diversity.
 This makes Cambridge house prices among the most expensive in Massachusetts, and in most parts of the country, as well.
 Real estate here is a mix of office and residential buildings.

 Harvard Square, where most of the sought-after housing is located, is seen as the epicenter of this bustling city.
-Its streets are just a few steps away from the Harvard University and it’s filled with bookshops, theatres and cafés.
+Its streets are just a few steps away from the Harvard University and it’s filled with bookshops, theaters and cafés.

 Other areas that are attractive to tenants and buyers are North Cambridge and Kendall Square, which is where Cambridge’s growing technology and biotechnology industries are located.

-High rise apartments or large apartment complexes are the most prevalent housing type in the city.
+High-rise apartments or large apartment complexes are the most prevalent housing type in the city.
 They account for more than half of the city’s housing units.